maker-ATOM/Computer-Vision-for-Robotics/README.md

 # Fundamentals

 Images are just 2D arrays.
-<br>Specifically objects of numpy arrays
+<br>Specifically objects of numpy arrays.

+Images are made of pixels - individual cells of the array

 Terms like VGA, HD, FulHD, 4k defined the size of image in pixels.